codesharedot/qtum-price-ruby/README.md

-# stableusd price
+# lendingblock price

-Gets the stableusd price with Python (from JSON).
+Gets the lendingblock price with Python (from JSON).

 https://pythonbasics.org